samanjate/heft/README.md

 # CPU Scheduler

-A cpu scheduler that uses the HEFT algorithm, which is an insertion-based policy, to minimize the finish times of the given tasks on bounded number of heterogenous processors.
+A cpu scheduler that uses the HEFT algorithm, which is an insertion-based policy, to minimize the finish times of the given tasks on a bounded number of heterogenous processors.

 ## Paper